-After creating a ruleset, you can make changes to the ruleset to alter how people can interact with the targeted branches or tags.
+After creating a ruleset, you can still make changes to it.
 For example, you can add rules to better protect your branches or tags, or you can temporarily disable a ruleset to troubleshoot any unintended effects on the contributor experience for your repository.

 Viewing rulesets for a repository